jlan84/law-of-large-numbers-assignment/assignment.md

 2\.
 Flip a fair coin 1000 times with your function.
 What will the sample average of these flips be and why?
 Use `np.mean` to check.

+**the average will be 0.5 or the expected value of the population which is 0.5**

 3\.
 Flip an **unfair** coin 1000 times.
 What will the sample average be now?
 How would you expect the answer to change depending on how extreme the unfairness is?
 Use `np.mean` to check your result.
+**The mean of the sample will trend towards the probability as the sample size grows**

 4\.
 Now let's see how this all depends on the size of the sample.
 Create a list with a range of sample sizes, starting at 10, and counting up to 1000 in increments of 10 (`list(range(...))` can be used for this).
 Now, for each of these sample sizes, repeat the experiments above.
 How does the accuracy of the results depend on the sample size?